eheintzmann/OC-3---Back-end-Java-Spring/README.md

 _Please note that the images you upload will be stored by default in the OpenClassRooms/Rental subdirectory of your personal folder._

-1. From the project root location, run `./mvnw spring-boot:run`
+1. From the project root location, execute Maven Goal _spring-boot:run_ : `./mvnw spring-boot:run`
 2. API is accessible at : http://localhost:9000/api/
 3. Swagger UI can be viewed at : http://localhost:9000/doc/swagger-ui.html